 "Wasn't so hard."
 Tony sat himself down at my desk and gripped his staff with both hands while it was firmly planted in the ground.
-"Can you do me a favor?"
+"Can ya do me a favor?"

 "Summon me a Gatorade, some aspirin, and a bacon sandwich."
 He looked up at me with bloodshot eyes and desperation.
 "Or a loaded gun.
 Either or."

-I nodded and pulled out my wand.
-"All those things are where I remember them being?"
+I nodded, pulled out my wand, and asked if all those things were still where I remembered them being.

 I took a deep breath, summoned my magic, and thought back to the places where I used to grab them.
 The fridge.
 The bathroom medicine cabinet.
 Kitchen cupboards.
 "Doen wat hij zegt."

-"Glad you can still do that."
+"Glad to see you can still do that."
 I scowled, his .44 fell with a clunk on the desk, and he put up a hand as an apology.
 "Thank you."

 "No problem."
-I said picking up the gun and putting down my wand.
-I popped open the chamber as he washed down the aspirin with Gatorade.
+I said picking up the gun, putting down my wand, and popping open the chamber as he washed down the aspirin with Gatorade.
 He took a loud bite of his sandwich as all six shots stared back at me.

 "'ou 'ill 'no owta oz un a o's?"
 He asked with his mouth full.
 I took a moment to process what he said and attempt translating Bacon-ese.

 "Yeah, why?"
 I shut the chamber and ran my hand over the 8⅜" barrel.
 "Compensating much, aren't you?"

 "I ain't got nothn' to compensate for."
 He said when he swallowed.
-"And you livin' civilian college-sorority life for four years, I figured you forgot damn near everything."
+"And you livin' civilian college-sorority life for four years, I figured ya forgot damn near everything."

 "I set a forest on fire and knocked out a power grid."
 I reminded him, putting the gun back down on the table.
 "I'm fine."

 "Fire and energy are easy to summon in a pinch."
-He drank more Gatorade as though it was his lifeblood. "'specially if you're pissed off at the person you're throwing it at."
+He drank more Gatorade as though it was his lifeblood. "'specially if yer pissed off at the person yer throwing it at."

 "I'm fine."
 I said a little more forcefully as I turned my head to stare at my things.
 Riot nuzzled my leg and looked up at Tony expectantly.

 "No. Mine.
-Get your own greasy heart attack."
+Get yer own greasy heart attack."
 He said to Riot as she put her ears down.
-She looked over with her classic puppy eyes.
+She looked over at me with her classic puppy eyes.

 "Check your bowl."
-I said as I tapped my wand.
+I muttered something as I tapped my wand.
 It sparked and Riot tilted her head to one side.
 "Go on, check."

 "I'm not giving you bacon, are you kidding me?"
 She laid down in front of her bowl and pouted.
 "Eat your dog food."

-"How often did you use your magic while at school?"
+"How often did ya use your magic while at school?"
 He readied himself for another bite.
 Bacon tends to fall out between the layers of complementary bread.
 "If ya don't mind me askin'."

-I shrugged and thought about it briefly.
-"Not often.
+I shrugged and thought about it briefly."Not often.
 You can't get away with much of anything when all your friends are mortals and you're surround with expensive tech."

 "I'm not rusty."
-I glared as he raised his eyebrow this time.
+I glared as he raised an eyebrow.

 "Yeah?
-When's the last time you knocked out a power grid?"
+When's the last time ya knocked out a power grid?"
 He put down the sandwich and faced me.
 "Besides a month ago."

 I paused and thought back.
 There had to be a time and a place that I did this.
 I could feel it in my bones that it had happened but the memory didn't immediately surface.
 "Gah...
 Uh...
 High school?"
 I hazard a guess.
 There was the sinking feeling that I knew I had done it, but I couldn't remember when.

 "You were fourteen, Piper."
 He said overly confident and leaned forward to emphasis his point.
 "Shaun cornered ya and called ya a cold-hearted bitch in the home ec room.
-You broke the oven."
+Ya broke the oven."

 "If by broke, you mean I set it on fire with extreme prejudiced, then yes."
 I nodded.
 I vaguely remember making pancakes that day.
 "I remember that."

 "Yeah.
-You were a hormonal kid and you overreacted.
+You were a hormonal kid and ya overreacted.
 That I expected."
 I cast my eyes down.
 I knew where this was going.
-"But to have the same reaction when you're twenty-one?
-Jesus, Piper, you had to have forgotten a lot to be that reckless."
+"But to have the same reaction when yer twenty-one?
+Jesus, Piper, ya had to have forgotten a lot to be that reckless."

 "Maybe I just wanted him dead."
-I tried to say confidently.
+I tried to say just as confidently.
 Not even I believed it as it left my mouth, which sent a slight wave of panic up my spine.

 "We both know that ain't true.
-Never been true."
+Ain't never been true."
 He turned back to his sandwich and resumed eating.
-"You can jump.
+"Ya can Jump.
 That's good.
-You should practice jumping things.
-Use that toy of yours."
+Ya should practice Jumping things.
+Use that toy of yers."

 "Fine.
-Use your...wand, Ms. Granger."
+Use yer...wand, Ms. Granger."
 He took another drink of crazy-colored liquid people call a sports drink and sat back in the chair.
 "We got work to do."

 "Work?"
 I tilted my head.
 He hated that word like conservatives hated people.

 He lifted up his staff to bang it onto the floor again, but stopped when his hangover seemed to have other plans.
 I rolled my eyes and he tried glaring at me with a somewhat irritable look.
 There was something about a hung over, aggravated, unshaven Tony that screamed 'pirate' and made me want to make Pirates of the Caribbean jokes.